aravind-ramaswami/arr229/lab2.md

 # Noisy Data Analysis

-I collected accelerometer data on the pitch and roll while moving it around to analyze the pitch and roll data.
+I collected accelerometer data on the pitch and roll while moving it around.

 Raw Data: